iarxm/csim-man/index.md

 Develop understanding and patience.
 If it feels like a judgement or protest was unfairly dealt with, continue to raise the top constructively with persistence.

-Consider this as part of the contest simulation and as part of the desired learning outcomes learn to protest as constructively and critically as possible.
+Consider this as part of the contest simulation.
+As part of the desired learning outcomes learn to protest as constructively and critically as possible.
 Stay calm and persist under pressure.
-Learn to facilitate a critical conversation when the point of contact is not reciprocating a critical conversation.
-Learn to accept when wrong and move forward.
-And achieve all of this without any negative psychological consequences.
+Learn to facilitate a critical conversation when the point of contact is not reciprocating a willingness towards critical conversation.
+Learn to be gracious when proven wrong or right and move forward to the next task without hesitation.
+Achieve all of this without any negative psychological consequences.
 Develop resilience.

 ## Simulation Formats